Session 02 – At the Red Rock

 Samira gasped as she saw the smashed windows of Azim’s Emporium of Wonders.
 The shop looked like it has been ransacked.
 Memories of her childhood rose unbidden and a sudden wave of sadness swept over her.
 Samira grew up in Merridale falls and knew Azim and his shelves filled with many-coloured bottles, holding tinctures, lotions, poultices and potions.

-The tavern was named after the enormous red boulder that lay embedded in the road.
+The Red Rock Tavern was named after the enormous granite boulder that lay embedded in the road.
 The townsfolk seemed accustomed to it, navigating their wagons and hand carts around it without even looking up, but to the visitors it was a strange sight.
 Someone had painted a crude eye symbol on it – recently.
 Looking around at the nearby buildings, similar symbols were carved into the wooden lintels or painted on the walls.

 The party made their way inside, with the wind flinging the door open suddenly.
-A loud voice yelled from across the room “Shut the bloody door!”
+A voice yelled loudly across the room “Shut the bloody door!”
+The scowl on the face of the bartender was enough – not a woman to trifle with.